JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_04.md

 _The Urantia Book_ also affirms this union of God with his creatures in the innermost of our minds:

 > ALTHOUGH the Universal Father is personally resident on Paradise, at the very center of the universes, he is also actually present on the worlds of space in the minds of his countless children of time, for he indwells them as the Mystery Monitors.
-The eternal Father is at one and the same time farthest removed from, and most intimately associated with, his planetary mortal sons. ([UB 107:0.1](/en/The_Urantia_Book/107#p0_1))
+The eternal Father is at one and the same time farthest removed from, and most intimately associated with, his planetary mortal sons. (<a id="a57_385"></a>[UB 107:0.1](/en/The_Urantia_Book/107#p0_1))

 But if we look at our current planetary civilization, does this connection (otherwise so desired by divinity) occur on a daily basis between us and our inner God?